duruvic01/DSA-DATA-ANALYSIS-CAPSTONE-PROJECT-02/README.md

 #### Features used :
 -	Microsoft Excel: Used for CSV data handling
 -	Microsoft SQL Server Management Studio 20:
-  -	Create database
+  1. Create database
-  - Select statement
+  2. Select statement
- o	Where clause
+  3. Where clause
- o	Group by clause
+  4. Group by clause
- o	Order by clause
+  5. Order by clause
- o	Having clause
+  6. Having clause
- o	Aliasing
+  7. Aliasing
- o	Joins
+  8. Joins
- o	Subqueries
+  9. Subqueries
 ### Exploratory Data Analysis(EDA)
 EDA involved the exploring of the Data to answer some questions about the Data such as:
 #### Case Scenario I